MovieLabs/OMC/Docs/Tech-Notes/Depictions&Portrayals.md

 When depicting Assets, it is the Assets ``functionalType`` that describes the thing, i.e. it is a prop or production set.

-For portrayals it is a similar mechanism, but portrayals may be either a Participant or Asset.
+For portrayals it is a similar mechanism, but portrayals can be done by either a Participant or an Asset.
 For example when a character is modeled in 3D, the portrayal will refer to an Asset.
-More often than not a character will be portrayed by a person, which is a Participant, but this would also be the case if an animal were portraying the character, potentially as service might be portray one also, for example an AI driven voiceover.
+More often than not a character will be portrayed by a person, which is a Participant, but this would also be the case if an animal were portraying the character.
+A service might be used to portray a character, for example an AI driven voiceover.

 The functional type of the Asset or Participant describes the nature of the portrayal, for example:
 ```